 The obligations of confidentiality hereunder shall survive termination of this Agreement howsoever caused.

 On termination of this Agreement or on request by IIPL, ISP shall promptly return or destroy (without retaining any copies) all Confidential Information in its possession or control and if required by IIPL, so certify in writing.

+The terms for the mutual non disclosure of confidential information are applicable and reciprocated by IIPL to TKNS as per this Agreement.

 Intellectual Property Rights (IPR)

-Assignment of Inventions: ISP agrees that all right, title and interest in and to any copyrightable material, notes, records, drawings, designs, inventions, improvements, developments, discoveries, ideas and trade secrets conceived, discovered, authored, invented, developed or reduced to practice by ISP, solely or in collaboration with others, during the term of this Agreement and arising out of, or in connection with, performing the Services under this Agreement and any copyrights, patents, trade secrets, mask work rights or other intellectual property rights relating to the foregoing (collectively, “Inventions”), are the sole property of IIPL.
+Assignment of Inventions: ISP agrees that all right, title and interest in and to any copyrightable material, notes, records, drawings, designs, inventions, improvements, developments, discoveries, ideas and trade secrets conceived, discovered, authored, invented, developed or reduced to practice by ISP, solely or in collaboration with others, during the term of this Agreement and solely arising out of, or in connection with, performing the Services under this Agreement and any copyrights, patents, trade secrets, mask work rights or other intellectual property rights relating to the foregoing (collectively, “Inventions”), are the sole property of IIPL.
 ISP also agrees to promptly make full written disclosure to IIPL of any Inventions and to deliver and assign (or cause to be assigned) and hereby irrevocably assigns fully to IIPL all right, title and interest in and to the Inventions.
 Any assignment to IIPL of Inventions includes all rights of attribution, paternity, integrity, modification, disclosure and withdrawal, and any other rights throughout the world that may be known as or referred to as “moral rights,” “artist’s rights,” “droit moral,” or the like (collectively, “Moral Rights”).
 To the extent that Moral Rights cannot be assigned under applicable law, ISP hereby waives and agrees not to enforce any and all Moral Rights, including, without limitation, any limitation on subsequent modification, to the extent permitted under applicable law.
+All expenses related to such actions that IIPL may want / intend to undertake, shall be solely borne by IIPL.

 ISP Materials: All materials and intellectual property of ISP existing prior to ISP providing the Services and Work Product, or developed by ISP other than as part of such Services or Work Product (collectively, the “ISP Materials”) shall remain the sole and exclusive property of ISP.
 ISP will provide IIPL prior written notice if, in the course of performing the Services, ISP includes any ISP Materials in Work Product.
 If ISP includes ISP Materials in any Work Product, ISP hereby grants IIPL a nonexclusive, royalty-free, perpetual, irrevocable, transferable, worldwide license (with the right to grant and authorize sublicenses) to make, have made, use, import, offer for sale, sell, reproduce, distribute, modify, adapt, prepare derivative works of, display, perform, and otherwise exploit such ISP Materials, without restriction, including, without limitation, as part of or in connection with any Invention, and to practice any method related thereto.